-During the first term of each academic year, Grade 7 and Grade 8 students with a GPA of 3.5 or higher in the previous academic year are invited to apply for NJHS membership.
+During the first term of each academic year, Grade 7 and Grade 8 students with a GPA of 3.3 or higher are invited to apply for NJHS membership.
 The applications are reviewed confidentially by a Faculty Committee that considers each student's academic and co-curricular record in the Middle School, as well as teacher recommendations.
-After careful appraisal and review based on the published rubric, a selection of 20 of the most qualified students is made and the students are recognized during a formal induction ceremony.
+After careful review, a select number of the most qualified students is recognized during a formal induction ceremony.